CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-03.md

     >**Note:** **Congrats – you’re done running the attack!** The attack simulation ends here.
 A real attacker, if successful, would likely continue to scan for information, send collected reconnaissance information to a command-and-control (C&C) server, and use this information to move laterally and pursue other attractive targets.
 Next, let’s review and investigate the Defender for Endpoint alerts that surfaced in the simulated attack.

-    >**Note:** Incidents & Alerts should start to appear 15-30 minutes after the simulated backdoor is launched.
+    >**Note:** Incidents and alerts should start to appear 15-30 minutes after the simulated backdoor is launched.

 1. Open the Microsoft 365 Defender portal select **Incidents & alerts** from the left menu bar, then select **Incidents**.